TheNotary/docker-wasixcc/README.md

 # Wasix CC

 This is a linux tool for compiling C into web assembly.
-See [here](https://github.com/wasix-org/wasixcc)
+See [wasixcc](https://github.com/wasix-org/wasixcc) for details.
+Also I tagged on [clang](https://developer.fermyon.com/wasm-languages/c-lang) that can build wasms via [wasi-sdk](https://github.com/WebAssembly/wasi-sdk).

 ## Example Usage